 Mindfulness can help a person pay closer attention to experiences that may put them at risk for cardiovascular disease, such as smoking and diet.

 Practicing mindfulness can also help in addressing difficult feelings, such as controlling cigarette cravings.

 Being in tune with the physical sensations of our bodies can help us recognize factors that put us at risk for disease.

 Relaxing the heart

-So what is going on with our hearts when we practice mindfulness?
+So what is going on with the heart when we practice mindfulness?

 "It is well-documented that chronic stress can negatively affect the heart," says Dr. Nguyen.
 "Feeling constantly stressed, anxious or upset can increase the risk for cardiovascular disease and increase levels of inflammation."

 There is evidence that shows how practicing mindfulness can lower blood pressure, as well as influence how hard the heart works.
-A study in the medical journal Stress noted positive physiological effects among a sample of 124 subjects who underwent a 15-minute mindfulness exercise.
-The mindfulness exercises were thought to lower blood pressure and decrease the workload of the heart.
+A study in the medical journal Stress noted positive effects among a sample of 124 subjects who did a 15-minute mindfulness exercise.
+The mindfulness exercises were thought to lower blood pressure and decrease the heart's workload.

 "Stress management techniques, like mindfulness, can be one of several tools to reduce the likelihood of cardiovascular disease, and live an overall healthier lifestyle," says Dr. Nguyen.
 "The mind-heart connection is certainly an intriguing concept.
 Additional findings that come from future research may help us better manage cardiovascular conditions, as well as overall health."